kaidez/kaidez.github.io/_posts/2017-12-21-temperatures-functional-programming.md

 Also as mentioned, <code>displayTemperatureInfo()</code> adds the city name to array we're working with.
 That's available via the <code>getCity</code> parameter we passed so we'll add it to the <em>beginning</em> of the array using <code>.unshift()</code>.

 <pre><code class="language-javascript">
-return displayContent(temperatureArray, "#temperatureInfo")
+return displayArrayContent(temperatureArray, "#temperatureInfo")
 </code></pre>

-Using the previously-discussed-but-not-yet-created <code>displayContent()</code> function, we'll load this new array to the <code><div id="temperatureInfo" /></code> element on our page.
+Using the previously-discussed-but-not-yet-created <code>displayArrayContent()</code> function, we'll load this new array to the <code><div id="temperatureInfo" /></code> element on our page.

 <a name="load-content"></a>
 <h2>Load All the Content Onto the Page</h2>
-We're using a <code>displayContent()</code> function to load all of our array data onto the page.
+We're using a <code>displayArrayContent()</code> function to load data onto the page.
 I guess we should build it now.

-This will all be basic DOM manipulation and look like this:
+This is all basic DOM manipulation and look like this:
 <pre><code class="language-javascript">
-function displayContent(arrayContent, target) {
+function displayArrayContent(arrayContent, target) {

   const getTargetElement = document.querySelector(target)
   const parentElement = document.createElement('div')